heatherbaier/dist-ml/distributed-scikit/mpi.md

 # Distribution Across Multiple Nodes with sklearn
 While single-node processing can be very powerful for solving tasks quickly, sometimes you may need to use distribution across large numbers of nodes.
 A simple example of a case where large-scale distribution may be necessary would be a hyperparameter sweep, in which you are attempting to determine optimal hyperparameters for a given training and test dataset.

-Here at William & Mary, we use something called [Message Passing Interface](parallel-computing/mpi-and-python.md), which allows nodes to communicate with one another.
-This makes it very easy to implement parameter sweeps in a way similar to what we did for [our simple implementation](distributed-scikit/randomSearch.md), but with far more granular control over how jobs are distributed to our worker nodes.
+Here at William & Mary, we use something called Message Passing Interface ("MPI"), which allows nodes to communicate with one another.
+This makes it very easy to implement parameter sweeps in a way similar to what we did for [our simple implementation](https://hmbaier.gitbook.io/distributed-ml-w-and-m/distributed-sklearn/randomsearch), but with far more granular control over how jobs are distributed to our worker nodes.
 The big advantage to using MPI is that you can scale to an arbitrary number of nodes - i.e., we could use all nodes on a given subcluster of SciClone if we wanted to - and be explicit in how we map jobs to each node.

 # Pre-requisites
-This tutorial assumes you've already implemented the basic MPI approaches described in the section [Launching Programs on the HPC using MPI](parallel-computing/launching-parallel-programs-on-the-hpc-using-mpi.md).
+This tutorial assumes you've already implemented the basic MPI approaches described in the section [Launching Programs on the HPC using MPI](https://hmbaier.gitbook.io/distributed-ml-w-and-m/using-python-and-batch/launching-parallel-programs-on-the-hpc-using-mpi).

 In order to use MPI from a python environment, we need a package called mpi4py.
 You can install it with conda by using `conda install -c conda-forge mpi4py`.